JAL wants to discuss 787 grounding compensation with Boeing

 “Rather than negotiations with Boeing, the important thing now is getting the 787 flying again safely as soon as we can,” said JAL’s president Yoshiharu Ueki.
 “However, when the situation has settled down we can and are preparing to begin those talks.”

-Rival All Nippon Airways (9202.T), which has more 787s than JAL, said last week it would seek compensation from Boeing once the amount of damages was clearer.
+Rival All Nippon Airways, which has more 787s than JAL, said last week it would seek compensation from Boeing once the amount of damages was clearer.

 All Boeing’s 787s are out of action as investigators in Japan and the United States try to find the cause of two recent incidents with the plane’s lithium-ion batteries - a battery fire on a JAL 787 at a U.S. airport and an emergency landing by another plane on a domestic ANA flight after battery problems triggered a smoke alarm.